loafyloaf/Restful-APIs-using-zOS-Connect/README.md

 Congratulations!
 You've successfully exposed a CICS® application as a RESTful API by using z/OS Connect EE!

-## Expose an IMS application as a RESTful API
+## Scenario Two: Expose an IMS application as a RESTful API

 IBM® z/OS Connect Enterprise Edition (z/OS Connect EE) makes exposing an IMS™ application through a RESTful API quick and easy.